i40-Tools/SemCPS/README.md

 # SemCPS: Integrating Industry 4.0 Standards in Knowledge Graphs

-This project contains the PSL Models, i.e., rules to align heterogeneious Industry Standards using Probabilistic Soft logic.
+This project contains the PSL Models, i.e., rules to align heterogeneous Industry Standards using Probabilistic Soft logic.
-The project has now AutomationML as focus but can be extended to other standards, e.g., OPC UA
+The project has now AutomationML as focus but can be extended to other standards, e.g., OPC UA.

 ## What is Probabilistic Soft logic ?
 Please read it here : http://psl.linqs.org/

 ## Dependencies
-This tool depends on the following software
+This tool depends on the following software:

 * JDK 1.8
 * Hermit OWL Reasoner